baloramroy/linux-scripting-playground/log-archiving-scripts.md

     archive_name="${component}-${hostname}-${date}.tar.gz"
     echo "Processing Log for this ${date}"

-    # 1️⃣ If archive already exists in destination → skip safely
+    # 1️.
+If archive already exists in destination → skip safely
     if [[ -f $dst_dir/$archive_name ]]; then
         echo "Archive already exists in destination.
 Skipping." continue
     fi

+    # 2️.
+Recovery case: archive exists in source
     if [[ -f $archive_name ]]; then
         echo "Archive exists in source.
 Recovering by moving it to destination..."